 Create a multi-channel approach.

 People often consume different types of content on different platforms, whether it’s through their phone, laptop, or internet-connected TV.
-You’ll need to strategize a combination of native, display, video, CTV and audio across multiple devices to get maximum reach, keeping in mind what makes sense for their media mix.
+You’ll need to strategize a combination of native, display, video, CTV, audio, in-game advertising, and DOOH across multiple devices to get maximum reach, keeping in mind what makes sense for their media mix.

 Differentiate the ads that are being served.

 Showing the same ads on all devices and digital marketing channels likely won’t be an effective way to reach consumers.
+You run the risk of losing their attention, leading to ad fatigue.
 For instance, a non-clickable ad on CTV won’t serve the same purpose as an ad on a mobile device.
 You’ll need to be strategic about serving ads that will get people to engage.

 Test out partners and technology.

-You’ll need to consistently test out creative, targeting and measurement strategies to determine what is helping you hit your KPIs.
-Take the time to choose the right demand-side platform (DSP) to partner with.
+For effective digital marketing you’ll need to consistently test out creative, targeting and measurement strategies to determine what is helping you hit your key performance indicators (KPIs).
+Take the time to choose the right programmatic platform to partner with.
 Look at the performance, the targeting capabilities, and the algorithms for each one to differentiate the players in the space.

 Leverage These Digital Marketing Channels for Success

-Marketing teams that apply these approaches to CTV, video and audio advertising will set themselves up to see return on investment and improve the success of their multi-channel marketing strategy in 2022 and beyond.
+Applying these approaches to CTV, audio, in-game, and DOOH advertising will set you up to see return on investment, and improve the success of your multi-channel digital marketing strategy in 2023 and beyond!